NAHMAKANTA LAKE

 This area is known to thru-hikers as the 100 Mile Wilderness since it is the last 100 miles of Appalachian Trail for northbound backpackers.
 On this trip, we hiked to a small beach on the south shore of Nahmakanta Lake, then returned to a designated camping area with picnic tables, privies, and fire rings.
 There is access to this campsite for kayaks, canoes, and small boats so it is popular with locals in the summer months.

-- click to see trail photos from this section of the Appalachian Trail at Nahmakanta Lake: September 23, 2022 (password required)
+- click to see photos of this section of the Appalachian Trail at Nahmakanta Lake: September 23, 2022 (password required)

-- click to view a trip report from this hike in the 100 Mile Wilderness: September 23, 2022 (password required)
+- click for a trip report from this hike in the 100 Mile Wilderness: September 23, 2022 (password required)

 - click for Appalachian Trail hiking and backpacking books